FreeLibra/twitter/README.md

 ## Git Branch

-Create a branch, and set current to it.
+Create a branch and set it currently.

 ```
 git checkout -b branch_name